EndPointCorp/end-point-blog/2012/05/07/problem-with-cisco-vpn-on-ubuntu-1204.html.md

 I changed the data a little bit of course, so the domain names and IP addresses (except for 127.0.0.1) are not real.

 On my old computer the resolv.conf file had a lot more entries, however I thought the above file should work as well.
-The problem was still the same: I couldn't connect to the client's resources.
+The problem was still the same: I couldn’t connect to the client’s resources.

 The client is using the CISCO VPN, so I had to install network-manager-vpnc.
 This is just a plugin for network-manager which uses the vpnc program internally.
 I thought that maybe the plugin was doing something wrong.